Skip to content

 Sample: Sampling

-2. Identify the differences between probability and non-probability sampling
+2. Differentiate between probability and non-probability sampling methods.

 • Stir the soup ➜ This ensures everything is mixed evenly.